MetaVigil

 The two old options.
 And a third.

 Cameras feel like surveillance.
 Wearables only work when she's wearing them.
-Ambient sensing is the third thing — present without being in the way.
+Ambient sensing is the third option: it's just there, like the WiFi itself.

 MetaVigil Cameras Wearables